vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    Have the team **build the roadmap** by prioritizing the **order** in which you deliver the outcomes, from things you want to do “now” (in the next few weeks) to things you want to do in the “near term” (3-6 months) and “future” (6+ months) (25 minutes).
 Do this on a physical board or a Trello/Miro board.

    {{% callout %}}
-   Tip: Concentrate on outcomes in the upper right quadrant first as they are high value & less effort/high confidence.
+   **Tip**: Concentrate on outcomes in the upper right quadrant first as they are high value & less effort/high confidence.
    {{% /callout %}}

    Some principles you can apply here are: